Meryovi/hobby-aoc-2024/README.md

 ### Structure:

--   **C#:** I've challenged myself to write solutions that aim for minimal heap allocations while maintaining readability.
+-   **C#:** I've challenged myself to write solutions that aim for minimal heap allocations while maintaining readability and reasonable performance.
 It's certainly a delicate balance!

 -   **Go:** My goal with Go solutions is to utilize idiomatic constructs and achieve decent performance.
 I'm keen on exploring the elegance of Go in this context.